z0rr0/aoapi/README.md

 Ask OpenIA API.

-This is a simple Go package for OpenAI chat completion API.
+This is a simple Go package for OpenAI chat completion and image generation APIs.

 ## Usage